cyb0rg71/Bug-Hunting-Cheatsheet/Web Cache Poisoning.md

 ## Exploiting an unkeyed query parameter

-Identify a query paramter manually or using Param Miner and inject an XSS payload.
+Identify a query paramter manually or using Param Miner and inject an XSS payload.<br>
 **Example:**
 ```
 GET /?custom='/><script>alert(1)</script>